-The University shall or shall require that its service provider document and implement account management practices for requesting, granting, administering, and terminating accounts.
+The University shall document and implement account management practices for requesting granting. administering, and terminating accounts.
 At a minimum, these practices shall include the following components:

 Note: It is strongly recommended technical controls be implemented wherever possible to fulfill the following requirements, understanding that manual processes must sometimes be implemented to compensate for technical controls that might not be feasible.